a21liltr/TheQueue/README.md

 # Compile the project
 dotnet build

-# Run the project
-run TheQueue.Server.exe

 # For the clients:
 # Check if JDK 23 is installed
 javac --version  # Check the installed version of JDK

-# Perform clean when doing an install
+# Perform a clean when doing an install
 mvn clean install -U

-# Compile the project
+# Compile the clients
 javac TheQueue.Client.Common
 javac TheQueue.Client.Student
 javac TheQueue.Client.Supervisor